duckdb/pg_duckdb/README.md

 Any tables that you already had in MotherDuck are automatically available in Postgres.
 Since DuckDB and MotherDuck allow accessing multiple databases from a single connection and Postgres does not, we map database+schema in DuckDB to a schema name in Postgres.

 This is done in the following way:
-1. Each schema in your default MotherDuck database (`my_db`, unless you specify a different database above) are simply merged with the Postgres schemas with the same name.
+1. Each schema in your default MotherDuck database (`my_db`, unless you specify a different default database above) are simply merged with the Postgres schemas with the same name.
 2. Except for the `main` DuckDB schema in your default database, which is merged with the Postgres `public` schema.
 3. Tables in other databases are put into dedicated DuckDB-only schemas.
 These schemas are of the form `ddb$<duckdb_db_name>$<duckdb_schema_name>` (including the literal `$` characters).
 4. Except for the `main` schema in those other databases.
 That schema should be accessed using the shorter name `ddb$<db_name>` instead.